Soil and Root Biology

 WHY JOIN AAB?

-Our developing group aims to provide a range events of interest from small-scale regional workshops and meetings up to large-scale international conferences, as well as providing other opportunities for knowledge exchange, such as webinars or training days for soil organisms identification.
+The group aims to provide a range of events from small scale regional workshops and meetings to large scale international conferences, as well as providing other opportunities for knowledge exchange.

 Group Convener